zachvalenta/music-sjk/README.md

 * _artists_: The Band, Cody Chesnutt, D'Angelo, Stevie Wonder, Nas, Jay-Z, Andre, TVotR
 * _code music_: ambient, drone, idm
-* _cover art_: Lost in Translation alternate, Miles Davis someday my prince will come Ohio Players all Slint spiderland Diana Ross first album
+* _cover art_: Lost in Translation OST Japanese version, Miles Davis someday my prince will come, Ohio Players skin tight, Slint spiderland Diana Ross first album Bobby Timmons little barefoot soul Monica miss thang Mike Clark Paul Jackson funk stops here John Prine sweet revenge
 * _erosion of ownership_: subscription, DRM, end-user license agreements https://www.eff.org/deeplinks/2017/05/book-review-end-ownership%0A https://news.ycombinator.com/item?id=15862494
 * _high points_: Stevie Wonder for the 70s, Wu Tang in 1995, TVotR in the 2000s
 * _intros_: Beach Boys wouldn't it be nice, Diana Ross i'm coming out, Fucked Up broken head, Mount Kimbie home recording, Ghostface back like that, Theme from S Express has the best intro of all time
-* _Philly_: Barbara Mason, Coltrane, Philly Joe Jones, Jaco Pastorius, McCoy Tyner, Roots, The Trammps, War on Drugs, Delfonics
+* _Philly_: Barbara Mason, Coltrane, Philly Joe Jones, Jaco Pastorius, McCoy Tyner, Roots, The Trammps, War on Drugs, Delfonics, Nina Simone, Tierra Whack
 * _playlist_: baby it's you, baby it's me
 * _titles - albums_: Ramones 'Too Tough to Die' https://en.wikipedia.org/wiki/The_Powers_That_B#Niggas_on_the_Moon https://en.wikipedia.org/wiki/Turn_It_Up_Faggot https://en.wikipedia.org/wiki/I_Don%27t_Like_Shit,_I_Don%27t_Go_Outside https://en.wikipedia.org/wiki/Who_Is_This_Bitch,_Anyway%3F
 * _titles - songs_: I'm Leaving You Because I Don't Love You
 * _underappreciated geniuses_: Cody Chesnutt, Jens Lekman
 * _upset_: Illmatic intro, Legend, Many Men, Walk, U Guessed It, Mantra, A Lot, Return of the G, Praying for Help, Nowhere2Go, Alright, Yah, Love, Fear, Hail Mary, Heaven
+* _lyrics_: Stooges raw power Mac grand finale, Lil Kim queen bitch Jay Elec how great

+Big L
+> and when it comes to gettin' nookie I'm not a rookie / I got girls that make that chick Toni Braxton look like whoopie - put it on
+> everybody wanna be like Mike / but Mike wanna be like L
+> Every minute, my style switches up / they say a real man / Won't hit a girl / well I ain't real cause I beat bitches up - danger zone
+> I got slugs for snitches / no love for bitches / puttin thugs in pictures / when my trigger finger itches - Jay Z freestyle

+Mac grand finale

+> And if by chance this is my grand finale / bury me in Allegheny County
+> It's the most hated, so faded that I'm bow-legged / don't bathe, gross gang, smell like old lo-mein
+> Shit, the flow dangerous, make you wanna do the wave / throw your bitch right off your lap and start a standing ovation
+> The most strangest, master of the ceremonies / a fifth of Stoli then it’s only Cher and Moby karaoke
+> My bitch a shooter, call her Annie Oakley / get you for a pair of Kobe's, just got out on probation
+> and no famous friends for me, just old faces / I only go places wasted like I'm Joe Namath
+> Not a king, I'm no David, music, I'm a crackhead / no hobbies and recreation, don't even know my address
+> Self medicate, self education / Rick Rubin showed me transcendental meditation

 __lifetime__